10A NCAC 13G .0317 BUILDING SERVICE EQUIPMENT

 (e) All resident areas shall be well lighted for the safety and comfort of the residents.
 The minimum lighting required is:

-(1) 30 foot‑candle power for reading;
+(1) 30 foot-candles for reading; and

-(2) 10 foot‑candle power for general lighting; and
+(2) 10 foot-candles for general lighting.

-(h) Gas logs may be installed if they are of the vented type, installed according to the manufacturers' installation instructions, approved through the local building department and protected by a guard or screen to prevent residents and furnishings from burns.
+(h) Gas logs may be installed if they are of the vented type, installed according to the manufacturers' installation instructions, approved through the local building department, and protected by a guard or screen to prevent residents and furnishings from burns.

 History Note: Authority G.S.
 131D‑2.16; 143B‑165;